Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 Tuleap 11.9
 ===========

-Rest route POST /projects have been reworked :
+Rest route POST /projects has been reworked :
- - it does no longer need the delegation permission of REST administrator to be used (but it respect project configuration rule and check if user can create new projects).
+ - it does no longer need the delegation permission of REST administrator to be used (but it respects project configuration rule and check if user can create new projects).
  - you can specify trove categories and project field at creation, if they are required and not provided in payload, the REST call will fail.

 Tuleap 11.8